CICS110/CICS110.github.io/guides/design_doc.md

 What I imagine a lab is:
 1. Introduces a new concept:
     - Should be a new concept that is not directly covered in class.
-I want this because there are a bunch of concepts that I want to cover, but if I were to introduce them breifly in class only students will forget them.
+I want this because there are a bunch of concepts that I want to cover, but if I were to introduce them briefly in class only students will forget them.
 It will also make class periods more confusing to cover one-off methods or concepts, but they could totally be learned in the lab.
 2. Collaboration:
-    - Students should work in teams of 2-3.
-4, according to people in 121, is too many.
+    - Students should work in teams of 2 (3 if there is an odd number of people).
+According to people in 121, 4 is too many, so defiantly split to 2 groups of 2.
     - There should be periodic times in the lab where students should check in with a TA or UCA in the lab.
 This is to:
         1. Make sure they are on the right track
         2. Make sure all group members know whats going on